-The course revolves around an in-depth inter-disciplinary study of one or more between family and community setups, such as kinship systems, peer groups, reference groups.
-Impact of social control systems, population growth, and social change on family life with examples from Western and Middle Eastern societies
+The study of the interpersonal dynamics of family relationships: adaptive, coordinative, integrative, and pattern-maintaining processes.
+Relationships between family and community setups, such as kinship systems, peer groups, reference groups.
+Impact of social control systems, population growth, and social change on family life with examples from Western and Middle Eastern societies.